Where to start

 Baths for first time buyers

-Our Burnham back to wall bath makes the same statement as a freestanding bath, but needs less space in a layout.
+Our Jansen Back to Wall LH makes the same statement as a freestanding bath, but needs less space in a layout.

 Baths and showers are the biggest pieces in your bathroom so first decide whether you’ll have one or both, then sketch a room plan with your measurements in mind.
 If you can’t fit both a separate shower and bath, a shower bath will be a more effective and affordable option - we’ll cover more info on shower baths below.